-Т @ This symbol indicates (1) certification coverages that are no longer issued or added to certificates, and (2) certification coverages and levels that will be accepted as meeting requirements until such time as all valid certificates containing such coverages are converted to the current coverage being issued and added to certificates. Μ / This symbol connecting a coverage and an endorsement or proficiency indicates that both are required.
+CDB CCD Т @ This symbol indicates (1) certification coverages that are no longer issued or added to certificates, and (2) certification coverages and levels that will be accepted as meeting requirements until such time as all valid certificates containing such coverages are converted to the current coverage being issued and added to certificates. М / This symbol connecting a coverage and an endorsement or proficiency indicates that both are required.
 Z # This symbol indicates coverage appropriate only for appointments prior to July 1, 1989.
 W ¢ This symbol indicates coverage appropriate only for appointments prior to July 1, 1990. Р § This symbol indicates coverage appropriate only for appointments prior to July 1, 1992.
 Y ¶ This symbol indicates coverage appropriate only for appointments prior to July 1, 1993.
 S \$ This symbol indicates coverage appropriate only for appointments prior to July 1, 1996.
 J !
 This symbol indicates coverage appropriate only for appointments prior to July 1, 1998. Е < This symbol indicates coverage appropriate only for appointments prior to July 1, 2000.
 R % This symbol indicates coverage is no longer appropriate beginning July 1, 2006.
+0 ?
+This symbol indicates coverage appropriate only for appointments prior to July 1, 2012.